-NERC Reliability Standard BAL-002 incurs a Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve location's requirements during that hour.
+NERC Reliability Standard BAL-002 incurs a Synchronized Reserve Obligation based on their Load Ratio Share and applicable reserve location's assignments during that hour.
 During hours when the Synchronized Reserve Market Clearing Price (SRMCP) is the same throughout the entire RTO Reserve zone, an LSE's Synchronized Reserve Obligation is equal to its Load Ratio Share of the RTO Reserve zone times the amount of Synchronized Reserve assigned for all Real-time Settlement Intervals for the RTO reserve zone.
 During hours when the SRMCP is different between the RTO reserve zone and Reserve sub-zone an LSE's Synchronized Reserve Obligation will be calculated based on their load in the active sub-zone and/or the portion of the RTO Reserve Zone outside of the active sub-zone (the "non sub-zone").
-The LSE's active sub-zone times the amount of Synchronized Reserve assigned (pool-self-scheduled) in that active sub-zone.
-The LSE's Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve assigned (pool-self-scheduled) in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone portion of the RTO.
+The LSE's active sub-zone times the amount of Synchronized Reserve obligation in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone is equal to its Load Ratio Share in the non sub-zone times the amount of Synchronized Reserve Obligation in the non sub-zone times the RTO.